|

 at the same time as coarse fish the grayling is regarded in some quarters

-as a coarse fish, suggesting that it is a lesser mortal than its closest
+as a coarse fish, suggesting that it is a lesser mortal than its close

 relative the trout.
 This is unfortunate since the grayling is truly a